juanschallibaum/Nuk3Gh0st/README.md

 - Tested on 15 different distros with different kernel versions.
 - Can hide ports TCP and UDP of IPv4 and even IPv6.
 - Easy to use, easy to build and compiles cleanly withouth any warning.
-- Contains special functionality: can enable rootkit on startup!
+- Can enable rootkit at startup, supporting sysv-init, upstart and systemd.

 ## Functionality